Updated on October 28, 2024

 Shrooms are a type of mushroom that contains the psychoactive ingredient psilocybin.
 Psilocybin is a hallucinogenic substance that the body converts to psilocin, which affects the central nervous system.

-The effects of shrooms can differ considerably based on several factors, such as the type, age, and dosage of the mushrooms.
+The effects of shrooms can differ based on several factors, such as the type, age, and dosage.
 External factors like the user’s environment, mindset, prior drug experiences, and personality also significantly determine their effects.

 Sponsored